MixMask: Revisiting Masking Strategy for Siamese ConvNets: Approach

 \section{Approach}

-In this section, we first introduce each component of our framework elaborately, including: {(i)} a filling-based masking strategy; {(ii)} an asymmetric loss formulation with soft distance to match the proposed mix-masking scheme; {(iii)} permutation strategies if incorporating with other mixing approaches.
-Then, we provide an overview of the proposed architecture comparing to the basic model.
-Finally, we discuss in detail the design principles, insights, and differences from other counterparts.
+In this section, we first introduce each component of our framework elaborately, including: {(1)} a filling-based masking strategy; {(2)} an asymmetric loss formulation with soft distance to match the proposed mix-masking scheme.
+Then, we provide an overview of the proposed architecture comparing to the basic model and differences from other counterparts.